-Tier 3 includes all Tier 1 & 2 times, plus the closed week of Winter Break and Spring Break.
+Full Vacation Care includes all 11:30 early release, In-Service/Conferences, plus the closed week of Winter Break and Spring Break.

 No programs are offered on national holidays, the closed week during Winter Vacation and the school set-up weeks in August.
-Enrollment forms and information are available in each campus front office.
+Information is available in each campus front office.